-If you are new to the world of natural curls, getting to know your curl pattern can help you discover styling techniques and products that will work for you, and find the videos that'll be most relevant to you.
+If you are new to the world of natural curls, getting to know your curl pattern can help you discover styling techniques and products that will work for you.
+You'll also be able to more easily find the videos that'll be most relevant to you.

 What’s a curl pattern?

 At NaturallyCurly, we find it useful to divide curl patterns into three main groups: wavy, curly, and coily.
-We know “curly” means a lot of things to a lot of people, and we wince when we see comments on social media saying, “Those aren't real curls, those are just waves!”
-We have no tolerance for comments that insinuate that one curl pattern is better than another.
+We know “curly” means a lot of things to a lot of people, and we wince when we see comments on social media saying “Those aren't real curls; those are just waves!”
+We have no tolerance for comments that insinuate that one curl pattern is better or worse than another.
 It goes without saying, but we’ll say it anyway: We want women of all curl patterns to love and embrace their hair.
-This texture-typing system is not meant to be divisive, but to provide guidance that will help you care for and style your mane.
+This texture-typing system is not meant to be divisive, but to provide guidance that will help you care for, style, and LOVE your mane.

 Where to start